Mariatta/github-bot-tutorial/index.rst

 The best part is, you get to do all of the above using Python 3.6!
 F-strings included!

 This tutorial is for `PyCon US 2018 <https://us.pycon.org/2018/schedule/presentation/41/>`_ in Cleveland, Ohio.
-It will be recorded, and uploaded here once available.
+Video recording is `here <https://youtu.be/ZwvjtCjimiw>`.

 About me
 ========